galaxyproject/galaxy-hub/content/community/index.md

 | [MicroGalaxy](https://microbiome.usegalaxy.eu/) | All things micro* in Galaxy.
 The official mailing list of the microGalaxy group. |[<i class="fa fa-envelope" aria-hidden="true"></i>](https://lists.galaxyproject.org/lists/microgalaxy@lists.galaxyproject.org) |
 | Public Health | Announcements and discussion in the Galaxy Public Health Community.|[<i class="fa fa-envelope" aria-hidden="true"></i>](https://lists.galaxyproject.org/lists/public-health@lists.galaxyproject.org)|

+# Set up your own community

+What if you can't find yourself in these lists of regional and/or community of practice?
+Galaxy welcomes new communities, please see [**here**](/get-started/new-leads/) on how to set up your own.